 - reactions to medicines

 - death (very rare)

 - possible injury to the baby

-Some of the regional anesthetic used during a C-section does reach the baby, but it's much less than what the newborn would get if the mother received general anesthesia (which sedates the baby as well as the mother).
-Babies born by C-section sometimes have breathing problems (transient tachypnea of the newborn) after birth since labor hasn't jump-started the clearance of fluid from their lungs.
+Babies born by C-section sometimes have breathing problems (transient tachypnea of the newborn) because labor hasn't jump-started the clearance of fluid from their lungs.
 This usually gets better on its own within the first day or two of life.

 Having a C-section may — or may not — affect future pregnancies and deliveries.
-Many women can have a successful and safe vaginal birth after cesarean but, in some cases, future births may have to be C-sections, especially if the incision on the uterus was vertical rather than horizontal.
-A C-section can also put a woman at increased risk of possible problems with the placenta during future pregnancies.
+Many women can have a successful and safe vaginal birth after cesarean.
+But in some cases, future births may have to be C-sections, especially if the incision on the uterus was vertical rather than horizontal.
+A C-section can also put a woman at increased risk of possible problems with the placenta in future pregnancies.

 In the case of emergency C-sections, the benefits usually far outweigh the risks.
-A C-section could save your life or your baby's.
+A C-section could be lifesaving.

 As with any surgery, there's usually some degree of pain and discomfort after a C-section.
 The recovery period is also a little longer than for vaginal births.
-Women who've had C-sections usually remain in the hospital for about 3 or 4 days and need to stay in bed for at least a day after the delivery.
+Women who've had C-sections usually stay in the hospital for about 3 or 4 days.

 Right after, you may feel itchy, sick to your stomach, and sore — these are all normal reactions to the anesthesia and surgery.
 If you needed general anesthesia for an emergency C-section, you may feel groggy, confused, chilly, scared, alarmed, or even sad.
-Your doctor can give you medications to ease any discomfort or pain.
+Your health care provider can give you medicines to ease any discomfort or pain.

 For the first few days and even weeks, you might: